frilli31/Variability/Project_report.md

 ### Third approach

 To address the weakness of edit distance, we developed a third way that consist in normalization of edit distance.
+We normalise edit distance by the greatest possible distance between the traces to reﬂect that a distance of one operation on two very long strings should be considered less signiﬁcant than on very short strings.
+In this way, we are able to compare the result with logs with a different average length.

 ```python
 def compute_my_variability(log: lg.EventLog):